RobloxAPI/spec/formats/rbxlx.md

 - **Property type:** Font
 - **Contains:** elements

-Contains elements for each component of the font.
+Contains elements for each component of the Font.

 - `Family`: Value is interpreted according to the [Content][Content] type.
 - `Weight`: Text content is formatted as an integer representing the value of a